CamH04/Enterprise-Project-Group-9/Assignment2/B6 Presentation Documentation and Prototype/prototypes/README.md

 - Note: for full website functionailty run api,game server as well as the website

 This is a react website with 2 express scripts acting as the apps backend (one being the api script (index.js) and the game server (server.js) to be able to locally host the game)

+## APi Docs
+api docs are veiwable at localhost:3000/dev/api-docs